r2devops/hub/docs/create-update-job.md

       * [x] [R2Devops hub job structure](/job-structure/)
       * [x] [GitLab CI/CD](https://docs.gitlab.com/ee/ci/){:target=blank}

+!!! tip
+      If you are hesitant about what job to create/update, you can get inspired by our pre-made job issues on Gitlab under the label `Easy first step`, click [here](https://gitlab.com/r2devops/hub/-/issues?label_name%5B%5D=Contributing%3A%3AEasy+first+step){:target=blank} to see.

 ## Contributing workflow

 Follow the 3 simple steps below to contribute efficiently in the hub.
 You'll see, it will all go smoothly! 👇